BlueflameDynamics/VegasProChapterImportExport/README.md

 - download the `[Custom] Export Chapters with Names.cs` script and the `[Custom] Import-Mp4Chapters.cs.config`
     - you can rename the script.
 - place the file in same location as the Import script.
+    - you may need to `Rescan Script Menu Folder` as with the import script.

 # Export Script Features
 - you may export to an XML, TXT, or CSV file.